m1sta/prescript/README.md

 The `to` keyword can be used to define standard for loops.
 Eg. `for (x = 0 to array.length)`

 ### Automatic variable declaration
-Variables are automatically defined.
+Variables are automatically defined within the scope that they are first used.
 This can be configured to only apply to variables defined in loop declarations and catch statements.
-It is highly recommended to use semantic-colouring in your IDE if you switch on this feature for all variables.
+It is highly recommended to use semantic-colouring in your IDE if you this feature enabled for cover all variables.

 ### Inline try/catch
 Allows individual expressions to be easily wrapped in a try/catch statement with the catch returning a default value.
 Eg. `try JSON.parse(string) catch undefined`

 ### Bracket free object literals
 Lists of colon delimited pairs are wrapped in curly brackets `{}` when used in direct assignment or when wrapped in curved brackets `()`.
 Eg. `dict = a:b, c:d, e:f` or `fn(a:b, c:d)`

-### Bracket free arrays
-Lists of comma separated expressions are wrapped in square brackets `[]` when used in direct assignment eg. `list = a, b, c`

 ### Result chaining
 The result of one expression can be automatically passed to another expression by combining the `>>` operator and asterix `*` characters. eg. `score = await db.get(input) >> JSON.parse(*) >> parseInt(*.value) / 100`